-How Likely Am I To Be Suitable For Laser Eye Surgery?
+How Likely Am I to be Suitable for Laser Eye Surgery?

-Your Prescription Is Between -14.00D to +7.25D And Up To -6.00 cyl
+Your Prescription is Between -14.00D and +7.25D… and up to -6.00 cyl

 You Are Over 18

-There is no upper age limit for Laser Eye Surgery.
-At the London Vision Clinic, our pioneering treatment for presbyopia – Laser Blended Vision – means that we can safely get rid of reading glasses using Laser Eye Surgery.
-Laser Blended Vision is a popular alternative to the much more risky and invasive option of going inside the eye and replacing the natural lens with a plastic one (this is called RLE – or Refractive Lens Exchange).
+This means that our patients can confidently get rid of those pesky reading glasses at virtually any age!
+PRESBYOND® Laser Blended Vision is a popular alternative to the much more risky and invasive option of going inside the eye and replacing the natural lens with a plastic one (this is called RLE – or Refractive Lens Exchange).

-You Don’t Suffer From Certain Conditions
+You Don’t Suffer from Certain Conditions

 Certain conditions and eye disorders, such as uncontrolled diabetes and keratoconus can affect your suitability for Laser Eye Surgery.
 Other health conditions, such as rheumatoid arthritis, and high blood pressure, will need to be assessed on a case-by-case basis in order to understand how they may affect your suitability.